 Close Windbg if you have not already done so.
 This will also kill FotoVision.

-Comment out the lines below "STA Logging component" and uncomment the lines after "MTA Logging component" such as the following:
+Comment out the lines below "STA Logging component" and uncomment the lines after "MTA Logging component" and "using CommonUtilMTALib" such as the following:

 //STA Logging component